GoogleCloudPlatform/cluster-toolkit/resources/README.md

 ### ID (Required)

-The `id` field is used to uniquely identify and reference a definied resource.
+The `id` field is used to uniquely identify and reference a defined resource.
 ID's are used in [variables](../examples/README.md#variables) and become the name of each module when writing terraform resources.
 They are also used in the [use](#use) and [outputs](#outputs) lists described just below.

+For terraform resources, the ID will be rendered into the terraform module label at the top level main.tf file.

 ### Settings (May Be Required)

 The settings field is a map that supplies any user-defined variables for each resource.
 Settings values can be simple strings, numbers or booleans, but can also support complex data types like maps and lists of variable depth.
+These settings will become the values for the variables defined in either the `variables.tf` file for Terraform or `variable.pkr.hcl` file for Packer.

 For some resources, there are mandatory variables that must be set, therefore `settings` is a required field in that case.
 In many situations, a